xena1t/chatbot-ui/README.md

    HOST=0.0.0.0 PORT=8000 bash server/run_all.sh
    ```

-The script first starts vLLM on `127.0.0.1:8001` and then runs Uvicorn on
+The script boots Uvicorn on `0.0.0.0:8000`, loads the configured Transformers
-`0.0.0.0:8000`.
-The public API serves the React application and exposes
+model, and serves the React application alongside `/api/upload`,
-`/api/upload`, `/api/chat/stream`, `/healthz`, and `/static/*`.
+`/api/chat/stream`, `/healthz`, and `/static/*`.

-> **Note:** For GPU-less development, you can comment out the `vllm` installation
-> in `server/requirements.txt` and mock the adapter.
-The production RunPod pod
-> should keep the defaults to download and serve the real model.

 ## API overview